 None-the-less, we can live each day with joy and hope.
 We can do the next right thing to make the future better for our children.
 We can find hope.
 We can be love.
 We can prepare our children to find hope and to be love.
 Resilient spirits and sustainable communities are required for this work.

 We make choices every day.
 How we make these choices and how we live these choices transforms our lives, the lives of others, and the future of everything.
 If you long to choose well and live well, no matter what is happening around you, this book is for you.

 God is Just Love.
 Love never fails.
-Love never ends.Notify Me When Available
+Love never ends.Buy Now

 Ken Whitt is the Executive Director of Traces of God, a spiritual formation ministry founded after his retirement from 40 years of service to American Baptist Churches (ABC/USA).
 Ken’s ministries have focused on nurturing children, youth and families, mission trips, prayer and justice building.
 Through the ABC, he served on the General Board, the Board of International Ministries and the National Minister’s Council.
 His love of global diversity extends throughout his entire life from the communities with which he works—to the global variety of woods that fill his woodworking shop.
 Ken has four children and 11 grandchildren.
 His wife, Kathy, is a stained-glass artist, weaver, gardener and spiritual director.

-Supporters of Traces of God Ministries can receive a special edition hard cover copy.
-Subscribe to our newsletter in the box below for updates.Sign Up Now
+Subscribe to our newsletter in the box below for periodic updates directly in your inbox.Sign Up Now

 Sometimes in my book, God Is Just Love, Building Spiritual Resilience for the Sake of Our Children and the Creation, I talk about preparing for the future.
 That has led to some readers asking me, “Are you a prophet?”